What is Neurofeedback?

 Better Sleep: Enjoy improved sleep patterns and enhanced sleep quality

-Enhanced Performance: Optimize your performance in sports, work, and leisure
+Enhanced Performance: Optimize your performance in sports, work, and play

-Further, because brain dysfunction is a common feature of many diagnoses, Neurofeedback can help with symptoms of trauma, chronic pain, Post-Concussion Syndrome, long COVID, brain fog related to cancer treatment, and more!
+Further, because brain dysfunction is a common feature of many diagnoses, Neurofeedback can help with symptoms associated with trauma, chronic pain, Post-Concussion Syndrome, long COVID, brain fog related to cancer treatment, and more.
 If it’s a brain-based problem, Neurofeedback can be a brain-based solution.

 What are Neurofeedback Sessions Like?